mrocklin/mrocklin.github.io/decision-fatigue.md

     *"Without input I would probably do the following ..."*

 With this phrasing you keep the burden on your shoulders, and merely ask the group for advice.
-This is easy!
+This is easy for others!
 Everyone loves giving advice 🎉

 The second phrasing makes it easy for your colleagues to help without asking them to make a decision.
 You continue to carry the burden of glory/shame if things go well/poorly.